Email marketing

 For years, email marketing has treated re-engagement as a tactical problem.
 Send a win-back email.
 Add a discount.
 Test a new subject line.
 Try again.

-Useful, yes.
-But it misses the point.
+It's useful, sure, but it misses the point.

+Dormant subscribers aren't lost — they're just out of sync.
 Their routines changed.
 Their priorities shifted.
 Your emails stopped landing at the right moment.

-What if re-engagement wasn’t about pulling people back… but about showing up exactly when they’re ready to pay attention again?
+What if re-engagement wasn't about pulling people back, but about showing up exactly when they're ready to pay attention again?

 Enter spring re-engagement